Food Service Programs:

 Public Lunch Program: Serves a well-balanced, full lunch for up to 100 hungry men, women and children, six days per week, 12:30 – 1:00pm.

-Operation SONshine: A mobile food service that delivers an average of 100 meals per day, on each day of operation, to the homeless and residents in Greater Springfield’s low-income neighborhoods.
+Operation SONshine: A mobile-feeding ministry that delivers an average of 100 meals each day of operation, to the homeless and residents in Greater Springfield’s low-income neighborhoods.

 Community Outreach Meals: Supporting local charities, churches and other community organizations meeting similar needs in our area.